Your app icon is one of the most important parts of your app after the design, functionality, and name.

 Keep it Simple

 A key aspect of app icon design is simplicity.
 Your app icon is going to be shown in a variety of sizes and must be recognizable in all sizes.
 The detail that is clearly visible in a large icon could easily disappear when the icon is scaled down.
-And what looked great suddenly becomes a mess of color.
+And what looked great suddenly became a mess of color.

 Check how the icon scales at every stage of the design process.
 This allows you to adjust the design or revise the concept before too much work has been done.